m-117/ecd/README.md

 ## Usage

 To use the ECD you have to either prepare text data and DECA Sequences containing a fitting mouth movement or use NED to extract DECA Parameter from in-the-wild videos.
+If you just want to check things out you can use the provided example sequence.

 The prepared input data can be transformed using the ```manipulate_expression()``` function in ```manipulator.py```

-In order to render the manipulated sequences use the alternative conda environment and use ```create_inputs.py```
+In order to render the manipulated sequences create the alternative conda environment and use ```create_inputs.py```

 ## Acknowledgements
 I would like to thank the following great repositories that my code borrows from: